Find out about disciplinary and regulatory decisions made against Regulated Members. Regulated Members are RICS professionals of regulated firms.

-Panels for hearings are selected from the Conduct and Appeal Committee, which consists of a Chair, 19 lay members and eight RICS professionals.
+Panels for hearings and decisions made by a single decision maker are selected from the Conduct and Appeal Committee, which consists of a Chair, 19 lay members and eight RICS professionals.

-A disciplinary panel must comprise of a Chair and at least two other panellists, of whom one must be a lay member (i.e. someone who is not a professional of RICS).
+A Disciplinary Panel must comprise of a Chair and at least two other members, of whom one must be a lay member (i.e. someone who is not a professional of RICS).
 Some members of the Conduct and Appeal Committee can be appointed as Chairs of Disciplinary Panels when dealing with cases.

-A panel’s role is to hear disciplinary cases involving members of the profession or registered firms, to make findings of fact in relation to allegations brought by RICS, to decide whether a member or firm is liable to disciplinary action and, if so, to consider whether a sanction should be imposed.
+A Disciplinary Panel's role is to hear disciplinary cases involving Regulated Members, to make findings of fact in relation to allegations brought by RICS, to decide whether a Regulated Member is liable to disciplinary action and, if so, to consider whether a sanction should be imposed.

-If an allegation is proven, and a panel concludes that a member of the profession or registered firm is liable to disciplinary action, it can consider whether a disciplinary sanction is needed in the public interest.
-Panels can issue sanctions ranging from cautions, imposing fines, imposing conditions or expelling professionals from the profession and deregistering firms from regulation.
+If an allegation is proven, and a Disciplinary Panel concludes that a Regulated Member is liable to disciplinary action, it can consider whether a disciplinary sanction is needed in the public interest.
+Disciplinary Panels can issue sanctions ranging from cautions, imposing fines, imposing conditions or expelling Regulated Members and removing the registration of RICS-regulated firms.